isabella232/iostp/README.md

 has a getId() method which returns an index which is globally unique and can be used to create a <div> tag with a unique id string.

-See how we do this in the xively plugin where in getHtml() we return the parent tag:
+See how we do this in the xively plugin where in getHtml() we return the parent tag as:
 ```
          <div id="xivelyKit-'+this.getId()+'">
 ```